garybuckle/garybuckleblog/_posts/injury.md

 Surely I could come of this stronger? better? even fitter?

 As I sat outside listening to Rich Roll's Finding [Ultra](https://www.goodreads.com/book/show/39665673-finding-ultra-revised-and-updated-edition?ac=1&from_search=true) on an Audiobook
-I began to wonder if and how I could actually improve from this horrible experience.
+I began to wonder if and how I could actually get something out of this horrible experience.

 Firstly though, here is the disclaimer :